Jay-Tech/GrblHal_ATC/README.md

 # GrblHal_ATC
-Tracking files, drawings and the process of setuping ATC with GrblHAL.
+Tracking files, drawings and setup for ATC with GrblHAL.
 <br><br>

 HardWare Requirements